Nitrokey/nitrokey-documentation/nextbox/index.rst

 Connect the NextBox with your smartphone
 ------------------------------------

-1. download the Nextcloud app from the app store.
+1. Download the Nextcloud app from the app store.

 .. figure:: /nextbox/images/nextbox_getting_started/sp_1.jpg
    :alt: imgsp1
    :scale: 30 %

-2. click on "Sign in".
+2. Cick on "Sign in".

 .. figure:: /nextbox/images/nextbox_getting_started/sp_2.jpg
    :alt: imgsp2